deep-learning-prof/rnn-lab/README.md

 #### Questions
 3. We are using the binary cross-entropy (CCE) to measure the loss.
    Would a larger CCE or smaller CCE result in a lower testing error?

+   **Answer**.
+A larger CCE results in a larger testing error.

 4. What is the accuracy of the model?

+   **Answer** The accuracy indicates the percentage of correctly classified texts.

 5. Has the training/testing accuracy converged in the accuracy plot?

+**Answer** We cannot tell since we only trained for one epoch.

 6. Has the training/testing loss converged  in the loss plot?

+**Answer** We cannot tell since we only trained for one epoch.

 7. Did the difference between the training and testing loss/accuracy decreased or
    increased across epochs?
 If it increased and decreased in the plot specify in which epochs it increased/decreased?

+**Answer** We cannot tell since we only trained for one epoch.

 8. Give the potential reasons that can explain the low accuracy of the model (anything below 90% is considered low)

+**Answer** We have 0.52 accuracy.
+This is low.
+Probably because we only trained for one epoch.

 ## Updating the code to improve performance.
 Now that you have a trained model, lets see if we can improve it.
 We can change the training